 Recreational effort overall is generally increasing in Oregon, and spiked in 2014 with a surge in salmon trips.
-Oregon recreational trips targeting salmon (including "combination"20 trips) subsequently dropped over 50 percent from the high in 2014 of 121,000 trips to about 40,000 trips in 2016 and 2017.
-The average number of trips from 2015-2017 was about half of the 2011-2014 period (approximately 40,000 vs. 80,000; Figure B-26).
+Oregon recreational trips targeting salmon (including "combination" trips) subsequently dropped over 50 percent from the high in 2014 of 121,000 trips to about 40,000 trips in 2016 and 2017.
+The average number of trips from 2015-17 was about half of the 2011-14 period (approximately 40,000 vs. 80,000; Figure B-27).
 This decline exceeded projections in a recent Environmental Assessment for a new type of recreational gear in Oregon recreational bottomfish, which used an estimated reduction in trips associated with the collapse of the Chinook salmon fishery to 14,000 fewer trips per year.
-The actual number of trips in 2016-2017.
-During that same time period groundfish trips have been steadily increasing from 75,000-80,000 per year prior to 2015 to exceeding 100,000 in 2015 and 201721, and over 95,000 in 2016 (Figure B-26).
+The actual number of trips declined by about 30,000 from 2011-14 to 2015-17, with an average of about 40,000 trips in 2016-17.
+During that same time period groundfish trips have been steadily increasing from 75,000-80,000 per year prior to 2015 to exceeding 100,000 in 2015 and 2017, and over 95,000 in 2016 (Figure B-27).

-20 "Combination" trips are any trip that targets salmon plus something else.
+28 "Combination" trips are any trip that targets salmon plus something else.

-21 This was even with the recreational groundfish fishery closing in mid-September, the re-opening early October to flatfish and midwater rockfish only.
+29 This was even with the recreational groundfish fishery closing in mid-September, the re-opening early October to flatfish and midwater rockfish only.

-Figure B-26.
-Number of annual angler trips, by trip type in Oregon 2004-2017.
+Figure B-27.
+Number of annual angler trips, by trip type in Oregon 2004-17.

 An expansion in groundfish recreational trips may offer some resilience to the recreational fishing community in the face of losses in recreational salmon fishing.
-The decline in salmon recreational trips in 2015 was accompanied by a surge in bottomfish trips, a level maintained in 2016-2017 (Figure B-26).
-Trips were on track to outpace 2015-2016 levels in 2017, when ODFW had to close the recreational bottomfish fishery in September due to concerns with exceeding the states HGs for yelloweye rockfish, as well as cabezon and black rockfish.
-While development of new gear types may increase access to underutilized midwater rockfish stocks with minimal yelloweye rockfish impacts, the Oregon recreational fishery does not currently have sufficient yelloweye rockfish to support the surge in recreational bottomfish trips displaced from the salmon fishery.
-The No Action Alternative would allow for the seasonal depth restriction in state regulations (30 fathoms) to be liberalized to what is in federal regulations (40 fathoms) and allow two additional months of all-depth fishing (April and September).
+The decline in salmon recreational trips in 2015 was accompanied by a surge in bottomfish trips, a level maintained in 2016-17 (Figure B-27).
+Trips were on track to outpace 2015-16 levels in 2017, when ODFW had to close the recreational bottomfish fishery in September due to concerns with exceeding the states HGs for yelloweye rockfish, as well as cabezon and black rockfish.
+While development of new gear types may increase access to underutilized midwater rockfish stocks with minimal velloweve rockfish impacts, the Oregon recreational fishery does not currently have sufficient yelloweye rockfish to support the surge in recreational bottomfish trips displaced from the salmon fishery.
+The No Action Alternative would allow for the seasonal depth restriction in state regulations (30 fm) to be liberalized to what is in federal regulations (40 fm) and allow two additional months of all-depth fishing (April and September).
 That would reduce some of the pressure on nearshore species such as black rockfish and cabezon, however likely not enough to fully offset the recent surge in effort.
 There would still be potential for inseason restrictions or closure of the fishery due to attainment of one of the nearshore species' HG.
 Alternatives 1 and 2 would allow for removal of the seasonal depth restriction; though the state may retain the depth restriction in June, July, and August, to be precautionary.
 If progress towards allocations is different than expected the depth restrictions could be adjusted or removed inseason or for the second year of the biennium.
 This would take further pressure off of the more nearshore species, allow additional targeting of underutilized offshore species, allow additional opportunity for deep water lingcod, and reduce the potential for early closure due to attainment of a nearshore species HG.